Stephen Jones (Australian politician)

-Stephen Patrick Jones (born 29 June 1965) is an Australian politician who represents the Division of Whitlam (formerly Throsby) for the Australian Labor Party.
-He was elected at the 2010 Australian federal election and is the current Assistant Treasurer and Minister for Financial Services.
+Stephen Patrick Jones (born 29 June 1965) is an Australian former politician who represented the Division of Whitlam (formerly Throsby) for the Australian Labor Party from the 2010 Australian federal election until 2025.
+From 2022 to 2025, he served as Assistant Treasurer and Minister for Financial Services in the first Albanese ministry.

 Early years and background

 Stephen Jones is one of five children (Maree, Luke, Adam and Amanda) who grew up in Wollongong, New South Wales.
 His father Mark, was a teacher at TAFE and his mother Margaret, worked as a School Assistant.
 Stephen is the father to two children.

-Jones attended St Brigid's Primary School in Gwynneville, New South Wales and Edmund Rice College in Wollongong, where he was School Captain and Dux.
+Jones attended St Brigid's Primary School in Gwynneville, New South Wales and Edmund Rice College in Wollongong where he was School Captain and Dux.
+When allegations of historical sexual abuse at Edmund Rice College surfaced, Jones' father expressed regret in sending him and his brothers to the school.

 He holds a Bachelor of Arts (History and Politics) from the University of Wollongong and a Bachelor of Laws from Macquarie University.

 His early career was spent as a youth advocate in Campbelltown, New South Wales.
 Working primarily with children who had developmental disabilities and later, with adults suffering spinal cord injury.

-Stephen Jones joined the Community and Public Sector Union (CPSU) in 1993.
+Jones joined the Community and Public Sector Union (CPSU) in 1993.
 He worked in various roles, including NSW branch secretary and secretary of the Communications Division.
 He was seconded to the Australian Council of Trade Unions (ACTU) in 2004, where he worked to secure compensation for victims of James Hardie asbestos-related disease.
-Stephen Jones was elected as national secretary of the CPSU in 2005 and led the union's campaign against the Howard government's WorkChoices industrial laws in the lead up to the 2007 Australian federal election.
+Jones was elected as national secretary of the CPSU in 2005 and led the union's campaign against the Howard government's WorkChoices industrial laws in the lead up to the 2007 election.